-It means that the code continues to serve its function, i.e., to solve some users' problems.
-It doesn't mean it continues working indistinguishably from the previous version: for example, if you're maintaining a UI library, changing functionally insignificant design details like shadow depth or border stroke type is backward-compatible, whereas changing the sizes of the visual components is not.
+It means that the code continues to serve its intended function which is to solve users' problems.
+It does not necessarily mean that it continues to work indistinguishably from the previous version.
+For example, if you're maintaining a UI library, making functionally insignificant design changes like adjusting shadow depth or border stroke type would still be considered backwardcompatible unlike changing the sizes of the visual components.